Analysis | When did the Jan. 6 rally become a march to the Capitol?

 One of the groups supporting the March to Save America was the Rule of Law Defense Fund, the policy arm of the Republican Attorneys General Association.
 In a robocall sent out on Jan.
 5 which was obtained by the watchdog group Documented, it promoted the next day’s events — and a march.

-“The March to Save America is tomorrow in Washington D.C. at the Ellipse in President’s Park between E St. and Constitution Avenue on the south side of the White House, with doors opening at 7:00 a.m," the message read.
-“At 1:00 p.m., we will march to the Capitol building and call on congress to stop the steal.”
+“The March to Save America is tomorrow in Washington, D.C., at the Ellipse in President’s Park between E St. and Constitution Avenue on the south side of the White House, with doors opening at 7:00 a.m,” the message read.
+“At 1:00 p.m., we will march to the Capitol building and call on Congress to stop the steal.”

 Jan.
 6